Gender: Mixed

 Having a PICU, a general adolescent acute service and a low secure service on one site provides a clear therapeutic pathway through the services.

 There is a diverse educational programme in place, so that young people can continue their education at the same time as receiving treatment.
-Education is provided by our on-site Phoenix School, which has a ‘Good’ rating with Ofsted.
+Education is provided by our on-site Phoenix School, which has an ‘Outstanding’ rating with Ofsted in all areas.

 Our service user profile: